nradulovic/hw_parvus/README.rst

           |
           - Negative input (or ground)

-Since most of input cables fall between 50 and 100ohm impedance we are using the 75ohm as the middle value.
+Since most of input cables characteric impedance falls in range between 50 and 100ohm impedance we are using the 75ohm as the middle value.
 The resistor Rzi is ``Rzi=75ohm`` and the capacitor Czi is ``Czi=220pF``.
 This network should be placed right at the input connector, not on the main amplifier PCB.

 Input OPAMP should be JFET type since JFET inputs are more immune to EMI.